 Native Vegetation Mapping Project

-What is the Native Vegetation Mapping Project?
+Why is Native Vegetation Mapping Important?

 Native vegetation provides us with many values including:

-- Habitat for native plants and animals, many of which are endangered;
+- Habitat for native plants and animals;

 - Supporting farmers by providing shelter for stock and protecting soil;